 Like all things in life, Deepin is far from perfect.
 At first contact, it looks polished and leaves you feeling as if you just discovered the ideal operating system for the rest of your life.
 Then you remember you had to accept an end user license agreement to install it.
-You notice that its dark theme is only available for a subset of its apps, that some of them are “basic” at the very best or even forced, like the choice of WPS Office instead of the more full-featured and mature LibreOffice.
+You notice that some of its apps are “too basic.”

-Some time ago, a YouTuber “caught” Deepin communicating with the Chinese data analytic company CNZZ’s servers.
+The accusations that Deepin’s was the equivalent of spyware could have been overblown.
+For those not in the know, some time ago a YouTuber “caught” an older version of Deepin communicating with the Chinese data analytic company CNZZ’s servers.
 Since there was no reason for such an exchange of information, many users branded Deepin as spyware.

 Its creators explained that the whole data exchange was restricted to its Software Center.
 It works as a site and, just like most sites today, was using the analytics services of CNZZ to improve its functionality further, based on what Deepin’s users “did in it.”
 In that regard, CNZZ did for Deepin what Google Analytics does for millions of sites around the world.

-The problem is that Deepin didn’t inform anyone that such a data exchange would take place, nor offered any opt-out options.
+The problem is that Deepin didn’t inform anyone that such a data exchange would take place and didn’t offer any opt-out options.
 As the cherry on top, all of the exchanged information was encrypted, with no way to check it to verify Deepin’s innocence.

 Adding further fuel to the fire, Deepin collaborates closely with Huawei.
 Officially, their relation is restricted to Huawei using Deepin as the primary OS for a series of laptops they offer to the Chinese market.
 Unofficially, it’s implied Huwaei has a say on how Deepin evolves.

-Putting those negatives one after the other paints a clear picture of why many people would rather avoid Deepin: it’s one of the few Linux distributions (and the only one this humble writer remembers) that comes with an EULA.
-It sends all data about which apps you install and use to a Chinese analytics company.
+Even if those accusations are unfounded, even if you treat them as conspiracy theories, the truth remains that Deepin is still one of the few Linux distributions (and the only one this humble writer remembers) that comes with an EULA.
+You can’t install it if you don’t accept it.
 And its primary benefactor is a Chinese tech company accused of cyber-espionage.

 Objectively, with its source code available, Deepin Linux itself looks safe.
 It’s not “spyware” in the real sense of the word.
-That is, it does not secretly track everything the user does and then send relevant data to third parties.
-Not as far as day–to–day use goes.
+That is, it does not secretly track everything the user does and then send relevant data to third parties – not as far as day–to–day usage goes.

 Also, note that Deepin itself, and the software that comes preinstalled, may not be spyware, but there are no guarantees for the apps available through its App Store.